19 Best Places to Find Small Task or Micro Jobs

 Fancy Hands also offers opportunities for advancement.
 If you become a successful virtual assistant, you can be promoted to a managerial position helping other assistants and ensuring that tasks run smoothly.
 With Fancy Hands, you can set your own hours and work from wherever.

 Related: The Best Virtual Assistant Companies to Work for

 Like other micro job websites, CrowdTap pays people to provide honest feedback on brands and products.
 Users get paid with retail gift cards to places like Amazon.
 Sometimes you’ll receive free product samples to review.

 For every survey you take, you earn a certain amount of points.
 Once you have 1,000 points, you can redeem them for a $5 gift card.
 CrowdTap has good reviews on Reddit, which is no small feat.

 Micro job sites that connect you with small jobs can be a great way to make money online.
 Remember, though, that since the tasks are small and completed in a short time frame, the pay isn’t high.

-To maximize your earnings, do your research to find the best paying micro jobs sites that match your skills and interests, and ones that allow you to complete the tasks on your own time.
-The sites and small tasks they offer won’t come close to matching the income you can generate at a traditional 9 to 5, but they offer a means of generating cash when you have no other options on the table.
+To maximize your earnings, do your research to find the best-paying micro jobs sites that match your skills and interests, and ones that allow you to complete the tasks on your own time.
+The sites won’t come close to matching a 9-to-5 salary, but they offer a way to generate some extra cash on the side.